drupal/php-signify/README.md

 outdated TLS version support should not undermine access to these new Drupal features.

+This project's security validation is primarily for data recently acquired  over the network.
+It validates downloaded files have not changed.
+Its purpose is not to check already downloaded files.
+These two scenarios are subtly different.

+In the first, files are downloaded, then for security concerns immediately validated.
+The second scenario takes a look at what is already on the filesystem and compares against a manifest file of known hashes.
+We want to validate the manifest hasn't changed (it should be signed) via this library.
+But compairing local files against the manifest are a separate concern and should be handled independently.

 ## Why Signify?

 Signify is a defacto standard created by OpenBSD to validate assets using modern